solara.associates · the trust layer for agents

 Lineage-tracked

-If an agent speaks VAID, you can trust it – even if you've never seen it before.
+If an agent speaks VAID, every action it takes is checkable against the signer's public key – even if you've never seen it before.

 For engineers The signing path is one canonical form: RFC 8785 JCS → SHA-256 → Ed25519 over the digest.
-Two reference SDKs, in Rust and Python, reproduce the same bytes with no shared runtime between them.
+Three reference SDKs, in Rust, Python and TypeScript, reproduce the same bytes with no shared runtime between them.

 03The stack